bterwijn/invocation_tree/README.md

 For every function, the package displays its **local variables** and **return value**.
 Changes to these values over time are highlighted using bold text and gray shading to make them easy to track.

+The [invocation_tree](https://pypi.org/project/invocation-tree/) package visualizes function calls at different moments in time.
+If you want a more detailed visualization of your data at a specific moment in time, check out the [memory_graph](https://pypi.org/project/memory-graph/) package.

 ## Blocking ##
 The program blocks execution at every function call and return statement, printing the current location in the source code.
 Press the &lt;Enter&gt; key to continue execution.
 To block at every line of the program (like a debugger) where a change of value occured, use instead: